 For anyone who’s been living with iOS for years, getting started on Android — Google’s mobile operating system — can be daunting.
 And if you’ve never owned a smartphone before, the prospect of navigating new software might be a concern.
 Although there are many different versions of Android, and some companies put their own customized user interfaces on top of it, there are some basic tips that everyone can use to master Android.

-To help you get started, below is a comprehensive guide on using the platform and its various functions.
+To help you get started, we’ve put together a comprehensive guide on using the platform and its various functions.
 You can also check out our list of the best smartphones and smartwatches, if you want to get a better idea regarding the Android ecosystem.

 Setting up your new phone